atom/atom/docs/creating-a-package.md

 `cmd-ctrl-shift-g`.

 If you do need styling, we try to keep only structural styles in the package stylesheets.
-Colors and sizing should be taken from the active theme's [ui-variables.less][ui-variables].
+If you must specify colors and sizing, these should be taken from the active theme's [ui-variables.less][ui-variables].
 If you follow this guideline, your package will look good out of the box with any theme!

 An optional `stylesheets` array in your _package.json_ can list the stylesheets by name to specify a loading order; otherwise, stylesheets are loaded